rezarasuolzadeh/news/README.md

 ## News
 This is a small and simple android app that it's UI made by Jetpack Compose.
-I use the Google News API in this app, this app can make only 100 request every day (because of google limit 🙃).
+I use the [GNews API](https://gnews.io/) in this app, it can make only 100 request every day (because of GNews limit 🙃).
 The program works with an API for headline news, which is fetch every time the app is launched.

 ### demo
 <img src="/demo/demo.gif" width="200" height="400" />